 If you love a good doctored cake mix recipe, I’ve got a few here for you to try:

-Fluffy lime cake layers filled with sour key lime filling and covered with the most delicious white chocolate graham cracker crumb buttercream.
-An easy cake recipe using a doctored cake mix that makes the perfect spring and summer treat!
+Fluffy dairy-free lime cake layers filled with sour key lime filling and covered with the most delicious white chocolate graham cracker crumb buttercream.
+An easy recipe using a doctored cake mix that makes the perfect spring and summer treat!

 Preheat oven to 350 degrees and prepare three 6-inch round cake pans.